 So you have a beautiful, sleek, sophisticated “fishing net” ready to snare your catch as it passes, by which we include omnichannel opportunities, advertising, triggered response opportunities for email, marketing and promotional email offers and incentives, personalised content on your site for each viewer, or a fantastic distribution facility that can have the product on their doorstep in 24 hours.

-The answer is predictive personalisation.
-This is the art of using every facet of data collected through your platform, including much not stored even by the most advanced platforms themselves, but rather by specialist plugins that retrieve the information for you, analysing it to identify what each individual unique consumer is most likely to buy next and when.
+The answer is hyper-personalisation.
+This is the art of using every facet of data collected through your platform, including much not stored even by the most advanced platforms themselves, but rather by specialist plugins that retrieve the information for you, analysing it to identify what each unique consumer is most likely to buy next and when.
 Imagine knowing exactly what each person will buy next, and having a means to be able to present that item to them, before anyone or anything else in the world gets a look in.
 Abhorring segmentation, as the practice of shutting the wrong people in a room together always works, not.

 Only you have the benefit of the knowledge of everything going off on your website.
-There is a pattern created by each individual consumer’s activity, each visit for example typically leaves 100 impressions per visit, Each suggest a strategy both rare and personal to that one person.
+There is a pattern created by each consumer’s activity, each visit for example typically leaves 100 impressions per visit, Each suggests a strategy both rare and personal to that one person.
 Not forgetting what they don’t look at or fail to be attracted to at that instant is equally important to clear the way for things that are.

-So if you are going to keep someone coming back, do you think it will it be because of a. the retailer that simply offered them a product because they bought it before, or b. the retailer who watches the every bit of shopping data to accurately anticipate their next choice?
+So if you are going to keep someone coming back, do you think it will it be because of a. the retailer that simply offered them a product because they bought it before, or b. the retailer who watches every bit of shopping data to accurately anticipate their next choice?
 McKinsey stats illustrating it is twenty times the volume of sales proves that b. the latter is the only possible choice.